-- 54. There have been several cases and disputes involving potentially 'sensitive expressions' in applied-for gTLDs which exemplify the delicate balance needed to protect the fundamental rights of applicants and other Internet users.
-A few applications have so far received outright objections such as '.gcc' (contested by some of the Gulf countries, claiming similarity between this string and the Gulf Cooperation Council) and '.africa', submitted by DotConnectAfrica (for lack of official support by governments from the region, given to another identical application).
+objections such as '.gcc' (contested by some of the Gulf countries, claiming similarity between this string and the Gulf Cooperation Council) and '.africa', submitted by DotConnectAfrica (for lack of official support by governments from the region, given to another identical application).
 So far, GAC advice has come for the most part in the form of 'safeguards' rather than outright objections.
-The GAC noted that specific categories of TLDs require additional protections or restrictions to be implemented. - 55.
-In addition to the 12,000 public comments received following the publication of the applied-for new top level domains, ICANN has also received over 240 comments from various governments around the world, issued as Early Warnings from the GAC, such as for the strings '.fail', '.gripe', '.sucks' and '.wtf' due to their "overtly negative or critical connotation".
+The GAC noted that specific categories of TLDs require additional protections or restrictions to be implemented.

+- 55. In addition to the 12,000 public comments received following the publication of the applied-for new top level domains, ICANN has also received over 240 comments from various governments around the world, issued as Early Warnings from the GAC, such as for the strings '.fail', '.gripe', '.sucks' and '.wtf' due to their "overtly negative or critical connotation".
 As a result, many individuals, businesses and organizations may seek to protect their brands or reputation which, according to GAC, calls for better mechanisms to address the potential for a high level of defensive registrations. - 56.
 Concerns were also raised over strings that are linked to a regulated market sector, such as '.accountant', '.lawyer' and '.doctor', where misuse can potentially result in serious harm to consumers.
 National and religious concerns were also raised by various governments.
 For example, the government of UAE expressed its serious concern with regard to '.islam' on the grounds of lack of community involvement and support as well as private control over the name.
 The government of Samoa issued an Early Warning for '.website', urging that it not be granted as it could be confused with the country's ccTLD '.ws'.
 According to the submission, '.ws' has been "extensively marketed throughout the world as synonymous with 'WebSite' and is an important source of revenue for the small nation". - 57.
 It is not only the GAC's 'Early Warning' channel, sparking controversy, which may involve human rights considerations.
 For example, the '.xxx' case demonstrates that the procedures and mechanisms that may lead to rejection of an applied-for gTLD could intersect.
 In the case of '.xxx', many objections were filed on the so-called 'Community Objections' ground for refusal, which relates to cases when "there is a substantial opposition to the gTLD application from a significant portion of the community to which the gTLD string may be explicitly or implicitly targeted."
 Neither a substantial number of objections filed, nor GAC's Advice, were decisive for the final deliberation of the ICANN Board, which approved the string.
-104 It explained its reasons with regard the potential threat of TLD blocking to the universal resolvability and stability of the DNS by stating that "[t]he issue of governments (or any other entity) blocking or filtering access to a specific TLD is not unique to the issue of the '.xxx' gTLD.
+105 It explained its reasons with regard the potential threat of TLD blocking to the universal resolvability and stability of the DNS by stating that "[t]he issue of governments (or any other entity) blocking or filtering access to a specific TLD is not unique to the issue of the '.xxx' gTLD.
 Such blocking and filtering exists today.
-While we agree that blocking of TLDs is generally
+While we agree that blocking of TLDs is generally undesirable, if some blocking of the '.xxx' gTLD does occur there is no evidence that the result will be different from the blocking that already occurs."

-&lt;sup>103 ICANN, Applicant Guidebook, Module 3, at 3-4.
+&lt;sup>104 ICANN, Applicant Guidebook, Module 3, at 3-4.

-&lt;sup>104 See 18 March 2011 ICANN Board Rationale for Approving Registry Agreement with ICM's for .XXX sTLD, Section V, A, p.
+&lt;sup>105 See 18 March 2011 ICANN Board Rationale for Approving Registry Agreement with ICM's for .XXX sTLD, Section V, A, p.
 18 "The negative community impact will most likely be on those that do not support the idea of the introduction of the .XXX sTLD.
 However, refusing to approve registry agreements with strings that do not have unanimous community support, is not an acceptable option as ICANN continues to move toward the introduction of even more new gTLDs."